qgriffith-zz/OpenEats/docs/exporting.rst

 Export all Recipes
 ===================
 To export all the recipes on your site to the MealMaster format, you will need to run a command from the directory you installed OpenEats2.
-Activate your virtualenv, see ref:`virtualenv-label` then run the following command from the OpenEats2 directory::
+Activate your virtualenv, see :ref:`virtualenv-label` then run the following command from the OpenEats2 directory::

     ./manage.py export_recipes > recipe.txt